 Purpose

-To advise the Vice Chancellor for Academic Affairs as to the course and program needs of the college’s academic area to meet the needs of the community and students.
+To advise the vice chancellor for academic affairs as to the course and program needs of the college’s academic area to meet the needs of the community and students.

 Policy

-The policy of this college shall be to maintain a curriculum development and revision process and a Curriculum Committee to serve as a review board for all curriculum revisions and additions.
+The policy of this college shall be to maintain a curriculum development and revision process and a curriculum committee to serve as a review board for all curriculum revisions and additions.

 Procedures

 The curriculum development and revision process begins with faculty submitting a course or program proposal (new or revision) for review.
 The workflow includes approvals from the department chair, dean, coordinator of curriculum, curriculum committee, faculty chair, registrar, and the provost.
 Additionally, prior to the curriculum meeting, proposals are available for review and comments for shared governance campus-wide.

 Upon committee approval, curriculum is effective the semester designated, and the Academic Catalog will be updated to reflect all changes implemented during the current academic year.
-If a new program/certificate is developed or additions are made to an existing program, approval to offer said programs will be requested to the Missouri Department of Higher Education (MDHE).
+If a new program/certificate is developed or additions are made to an existing program, approval to offer said programs will be requested to the Missouri Department of Higher Education and Workforce Development (MDHEWD).

-The Curriculum Committee is comprised of 15 members: three non-voting members (Vice Chancellor for Academic Affairs, Special Assistant to the Provost, and Faculty Chair, except in case of tie) and twelve voting members (four general education faculty representatives, three technical education faculty representatives, three allied health faculty representatives, and two student services representatives).
+The Curriculum Committee is comprised of 15 members: three non-voting members (vice chancellor for academic affairs, assistant vice chancellor for academic affairs, and faculty chair, except in case of tie) and twelve voting members (four general education faculty representatives, three technical education faculty representatives, three health sciences faculty representatives, and two student affairs representatives).

-Members are selected by the Vice Chancellor for Academic Affairs and serve a two-year term.
+Members are selected by the vice chancellor for academic affairs and serve a two-year term.

 The committee allows resource members from any area of the college to attend meetings.
 Resource members are not eligible to vote.